Chapter History

 The Arrowhead Valley Chapter

-The Arrowhead Valley Chapter, National Society Daughters of the American Revolution, was organized on December 7, 2002, from the Arrowhead Chapter, NSDAR, and San Bernardino Chapter, NSDAR.
+The Arrowhead Valley Chapter, National Society Daughters of the American Revolution, was organized on December 7, 2002, by the merger of the Arrowhead Chapter, NSDAR with the San Bernardino Chapter, NSDAR.
 Both chapters bring long and illustrious histories to the merged, dynamic Arrowhead Valley Chapter, NSDAR.

 Arrowhead National Landmark, San Bernardino Mountains

 Arrowhead Chapter, NSDAR, was organized on April 19, 1917, on the anniversary of the Battle of Lexington and the “shot heard round the world.”
-The organizing regent was Mrs. Irving Davis.
-The San Bernardino Chapter, NSDAR, was organized soon after on March 20, 1920, with Anna Boley Graner as organizing regent.
+The San Bernardino Chapter, NSDAR, was organized soon after on March 20, 1920.